maxdesalle/42/ft_services/README.md

 # ```ft_services```
-This project consist to clusturing an docker-compose application and deploy it with Kubernetes.
+This project consist to clustering a docker-compose application and deploy it with Kubernetes.

 ## Warning
 The structure of this repository does **not** follow the guidelines.